 |Exam Board||Entry Requirements||Subject Leader|

-|AQA||Grade 6 at GCSE||Mrs K Ladly|
+|AQA||Grade 6 or above in GCSE History||Mrs K Ladly|

 Progression into Higher Education/Vocational Destinations

 The study of history allows students to develop a wide variety of skills which are valued at both degree level and by various industries.
 History is designated by the Russell Group universities as a facilitating subject and as such carries considerable weight when applying to study any course at their institutions.